 I’m not a fan of the Ten Commandments.
-When I read them, I feel defensive.
-Perhaps they’re useful for running an institution where a high degree of authority and control are desired, such as in a prison, but to expect a thinking, growing person to see these rules as Truth or as a model for spiritual living?
+I feel defensive when I read them.
+Perhaps they’re useful for running an institution where a high degree of authority and control is desired, but to expect a thinking, growing person to see them as Truth?
 I don’t buy it.
-Here are a few reasons why.
+Here’s why.

-I can understand the desire to make a distinction between seeing God as Truth, Wisdom, and Love verses putting one’s faith in a person or object that is less than God, but if we have been given free will (which I believe we have) God wouldn’t tell us who or what to believe in.
+I can understand the desire to make a distinction between God as Truth, Wisdom, and Love verses putting one’s faith in a God that is anything less, but if we have been given free will (which I believe we have) God wouldn’t tell us who or what to believe in.
 We’d be free to choose.
-Second, a “strange” God could encompass anything or anyone we haven’t been exposed to, such as a person from another country or culture.
-Therefore, this commandment encourages prejudice and racism, which goes against the nature of God.
+Second, a “strange” God could encompass anything we haven’t been exposed to, such as another culture’s God.
+This commandment can be used to justify prejudice and racism, which I believe goes against the nature of God.

 Definition of IN VAIN: 1) to no end: without success or results; 2) in an irreverent or blasphemous manner.
-I suppose this commandment is telling people to be purposeful and intentional when addressing God, but it sets God up as an authority outside the person.
-This goes contrary to my personal experience and understanding of God being inside of us.
-Plus, I believe that God can hold whatever we feel and bring to God, including our anger, rage, and confusion about our relationship with God.
+I suppose this commandment is telling people to be purposeful and intentional when addressing God, but it sets God up as an authority outside the person, which goes contrary to my personal experience and understanding of God being inside of each person.
+Besides, God can hold our anger, rage, and confusion.

 Why do we need a “LORD’s Day?”
 If God is here, now, everywhere and always, we are never separate from God.
-Taking time out for ritual and remembrance is one thing, but singling one day out as being above another day is silly.
-Every day is sacred.
+Taking time out for ritual and remembrance is one thing, but every day is holy.
 Jesus understood this, which is why he challenged the notion of performing healings on the Sabbath.

 What about in self-defense?
 What if you’re protecting the life of those you love, or little ones in your care?
 What about killing someone like Hitler (e.g., Dietrich Bonhoeffer)?

-When a large percentage of the population is doing or has done something, perhaps we should take time to understand the reasons.
-Maybe we don’t really want to be monogamous.
-Maybe our desire to have sex with another person is symbolic of our quest for union with God, and as long as we’re far from oneness, we’ll continue searching for it in other people.
-I’m not a fan of stealing, but what about someone who takes food from another person (or a store) for survival, or to feed their family?
+A large percentage of the population has committed adultery at one time or another.
+Maybe we really don’t want to be monogamous.
+Maybe our desire to have sex with another person is symbolic of our quest for union with God, and as long as we’re in a state of brokenness, we’ll continue searching for love and acceptance from other people.
+I’m not trying to justify adultery.
+I’m just saying that rather than condemn each another, let’s take time to understand the deeper reasons for our actions.

+What about someone who steals food in order to survive or to feed their family?
 What if a person has fallen on truly hard times and is homeless or without money.
 Sure we have government programs, but there are times when a person feels stuck and become desperate.
-Yes, there are options other than stealing, but when faced with starvation, survival instincts kick in, which is a good thing.
+There are always other options, but when faced with starvation, survival instincts kick in, which is a good thing.

-I don’t have a problem with this one.
-I believe in being truthful.
-It’s the “you shall not” language that makes me cringe.
+I believe in being truthful, but the “you shall not” language makes me cringe.
 How about, “If you bear false witness against your neighbor, it sets up bad karma.
 If you want others to trust and respect you, learn to treat others with love and respect.”

 What about your neighbor’s husband, or children for that matter?
 This rule comes from a patriarchal society that treats women as property.
 It’s sexist and seeks to control women.
 If two consenting adults are coveting each other, there’s something else happening that needs to be looked at and dealt with.

-I don’t have an issue with this one either, but again, if someone is in a bad situation and they take something in a moment of desperation, I’d have difficulty coming down hard on them.
-I understand that to function as a society we need rules and regulations or rampant abuse could occur, but some situations require understanding and compassion, rather than strict observance of any law.
+If someone is in a bad situation and they take something in a moment of desperation, I’d have difficulty coming down hard on that person.
+I understand that to function as a society we need rules and regulations or rampant abuse would occur, but some situations require understanding and compassion, rather than strict observance of the law.